DAVID JAYAKAR M.D.

 Drainage of blood or fluid accumulation

-Established patient office or other outpatient visit, 40-54 minutes
+Established patient office or other outpatient visit with straightforward medical decision making, if using time, 10 minutes or more

 Harvest of arm artery segment for heart byplass procedure